petlatkea/dsa-datastructures-2025/README.md

 ## Download and initialize
 Clone or Fork this repository, and run `npm i` to install necessary packages (only Mocha so far) and set up Node for using modules.

+## Usage and testing

+Most data structures have detailed **usage** information in their README, together with the reference.
+Most also have a `test_datastructure.js` file that contains most, if not all, of the examples in the usage.
+E.g. `test_singlylinkedlist.js` for the Singly Linked List.

 ### Run tests
 To run the tests, navigate to the subfolder of the particular data structure you want to test, and run `npx mocha` in that folder.
 E.g.